 Moving Up to Straw Cups

-Once your baby has learned how to take sips from an open lid cup, it’s time to expose them to a straw cup.
+Once your kid has learned how to take sips from an open lid cup, it’s time to expose them to a straw cup.
 It may seem easy to drink from a straw, but it’s something your baby has to explicitly learn.
 We’ve loved teaching our kids how to drink using this Honey Bear Cup.
 When you squeeze the bear’s belly, water shoots out of the straw, which teaches your baby that there is water inside the cup that they need to suck up.
 Once your baby is able to drink from the Honey Bear Cup without squeezing the belly, they are ready to drink from any straw cup.

 Once your child has mastered the straw cup, they can go back and forth between open-lid and straw cups!
 Be sure to watch their water intake because babies around 6 months of age should have no more than 1-2 ounces of water per day.
 You don’t want them to fill up on water when breastmilk and formula are their main source of nutrition in the first 12 months of life!